Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish Days Loggers Sports Festival

 Festival Activities

-Below is the 2025 activity schedule.
-(Note: Exact details were subject to change.)
-2026 programming is likely to be similar.
+Below is the 2026 activity schedule.
+(Note: Exact details are subject to change.)

-• Kettle Boil Challenge: The Squamish Days Festival officially kicked off with the Kettle Boil Challenge at the Squamish Valley Golf Course starting at 6:00 pm.
-Teams of two raced to boil a can of soapy water over an open flame using only axes, cedar blocks, matches, and lung power.
-The event was free to watch.
+• Kettle Boil Challenge: The Squamish Days Festival officially kicks off with the Kettle Boil Challenge at the Squamish Valley Golf Course starting at 6:00 pm.
+Teams of two race to boil a can of soapy water over an open flame using only axes, cedar blocks, matches, and lung power.
+The event is free to watch.

-• Lumberjack Chili Cook-Off Invitational: Running alongside the Kettle Boil Challenge at 6:00 pm, the Lumberjack Chili Cook-Off Invitational brought local restaurants together to showcase their best chili creations.
-It happened at the Squamish Valley Golf Course.
-Spectators could sample a variety of chilis and vote for their favourite.
-This event was free to attend, with tasting and voting available for a small fee.
+• Lumberjack Chili Cook-Off Invitational: Running alongside the Kettle Boil Challenge at 6:00 pm, the Lumberjack Chili Cook-Off Invitational brings local restaurants together to showcase their best chili creations.
+Spectators can sample a variety of chilis and vote for their favourite.
+This event is free to attend, with tasting and voting available for a small fee.

 Britannia Mine Museum

-• Squamish Legion Bed Races: Teams of five people raced beds on wheels through a series of obstacles down Cleveland Avenue.
-The event was from 6:00 pm to 8:00 pm and was free to watch.
+• Squamish Bed Races: Teams of five people race beds on wheels through a series of obstacles down Cleveland Avenue.
+The event is from 6:00 pm to 8:00 pm and is free to watch.

 Squamish Days Loggers Sports Festival